 Kyoryuger vs. Go-Busters

-- Neo-Messiah asks the ToQgers if they were a Sentai.
-Right emphatically replies they are not.
-Everyone else, including Neo-Messiah, is confused.
+- Neo-Messiah asks the ToQgers if they are a Sentai.
+Right emphatically replies they are not, leaving everyone else thoroughly confused.

-- The fact their cameo was AFTER the credits, makes one wonder how many people actually missed the Cameo.
+- The fact that their cameo was after the credits.
+It makes you wonder how many people actually missed it.

 Starting Station: Let's Go on the Express Train

 - We are introduced to our fearless red leader with him... sleeping in his seat with a fake ticket.
 While children are crying all around him.
 And a monster is yelling at him.